strapi/strapi/docs/docs/core/utils/event-hub.md

 ## Tradeoffs

 - Potential breaking changes: a change to an event's name or payload may affect other features or plugins listening to the same event.
-Backwards compatibility needs to be a concern when managing these events.
+Backwards compatibility is a concern when managing these events.
 - Performance: Strapi emits a lot of events, so you need to make sure your subscriber functions aren't too expensive to run.

 ## Alternatives